carlosperales95/django-password-management-app/README.md

   > [!WARNING]
   > If you ever fork or reupload this project, please never upload these keys to a public repository.
   > People otherwise will know your keys!
+  > Also avoid uploading other sensitive stuff like your sqlite3 DB file

 <br />